-Data sources: Broward County Public Schools, Department of Research and Evaluation; Florida Department of Education, Tallahassee, FL.
+Broward data source: Department of Research and Evaluation; Broward County Public Schools.

+Florida data source: Florida Department of Education.

 3.5.3 International Baccalaureate (IB) diplomas

 Measurement: The international Baccalaureate (IB) program is an accelerated four year liberal arts curriculum for academically talented and highly motivated students offered at selected schools.
 Candidates are examined in six subject areas on a scale of 1-7.
 A minimum score of 24, plus satisfactory completion of the Theory of Knowledge course, CAS (Creativity, Action, Service) activities and an Extended Essay (4,000 words) are required for the awarding of the IB diploma.